viviandotdev/ObsidianVault/30 Notes/Life gets harder when you try to make it easy.md

 up:: [[My Perspectives]]
 type:: #note/atomic
 tags:: [[life]] [[self-improvement]]
-## Life gets harder when you try to make it easy

 * Mastering your craft is hard, but having no skills is harder.
 * Life gets harder when you try to make it easy
 * Learning to code is hard but not having any skills developed is even harder